-Slope form - A general description of the landscape was made with the type of slope along the direction of the true slope recorded as one of three categories: CX=Convex; ST=Straight; CC=Concave.
+Slope form - A general description of the landscape was made with the type of slope along the direction of the true slope recorded as one of three categories: Cx=Convex; St=Straight; Cc=Concave (all stored in uppercase within the database).

 Slope type - As well as a description of the slope form, the type of slope was also recorded in two categories: Simple (SI) or Complex (Cx).
-These descriptions followed the definitions published in Hodgson (1974).
+These descriptions followed the definitions published in Hodgson (1974) and are all stored in uppercase within the database.